Quick Summary

 Table of Contents

-We are all excited about the release of .NET 7, and as we know, every year around November, Microsoft releases the latest version of .NET.
-The last version, .NET 6, was released on November 8, 2021, and following the same timeline, Microsoft made the .NET 7 release date on November 8, 2022, the opening day of the three-day .NET Conf online event which is the same as the previous year’s launch date .NET 6.
-The great news in this year’s new version is that it focuses primarily on being unified, modern, simple, and fast.
-So, without much ado, let us jump to the specifics.
+We were all excited about the release of .NET 7, and as we know, every year around November, Microsoft releases the latest version of .NET.
+Microsoft made the .NET 7 release date on November 8, 2022, the opening day of the three-day .NET Conf online event.
+However, since then, Microsoft has continued to push forward, and .NET 7 has now officially reached end of life.

 Microsoft has introduced .NET version 7 with an STS (standard-term support) or the shorter supported version providing only 18 months of support.
 Microsoft introduced the STS version this year because it already mentioned in 2019 that it would release a new version of .NET every year around November.
 But, considering the new official .NET 7 features and updates, it still brings a significant number of changes and .NET 7 performance improvements for the Users.
 Given below are 17 noteworthy differences between .NET 7 vs .NET 6 are as follows: